tableau/extensions-api/website/docs/index.md

 # Tableau Extensions API

-The Tableau Extensions API allows developers to create dashboard extensions and viz extensions for Tableau.
+The Tableau Extensions API allows developers to create dashboard extensions, viz extensions, and workspace extensions for Tableau.
 Tableau extensions are web applications that can interact and communicate with Tableau.
 A dashboard extension can be placed in the dashboard like any other dashboard object.
 A Tableau viz extension creates new viz types that Tableau users can access through the worksheet Marks card.
+A workspace extension runs at the workspace level and stays available as you open, close, and switch between workbooks.

 :::note